LemmyNet/rfcs/0004-post-tags.md

 - id
 - name
-- type
+- flavor
 - auth

-Replaces tag name and type with the provided info.
-Community Id will not be consumed as a parameter as tags should not be community transferable.
+Replaces tag name and flavor with the provided info.
+Tag type should initially not be changeable Community Id will not be consumed as a parameter as tags should not be community transferable.
 The new Tag URL will be generated using the name and communtiy id.

 Returns: